albertarose_logo_round_alt

-Close the season with A Grain of Sand, Revisited, a powerful exploration of Asian American activism, solidarity, and identity through music and storytelling.
-In collaboration with A Thousand Tongues, this concert blends the seminal 1973 protest album A Grain of Sand with new choral works by contemporary Asian and Asian American composers, including Shruthi Rajasekar, Tracy Wong, and Saunder Choi.
+Created in collaboration with A Thousand Tongues, the program weaves songs from the landmark 1973 protest album A Grain of Sand: Music for the Struggle by Asians in America—by Chris Iijima, Nobuko Miyamoto, and Charlie Chin—with new choral works by contemporary Asian and Asian American composers, including Shruthi Rajasekar, Tracy Wong, and Saunder Choi.

 “…one of the glistening threads in Portland’s colorful choral tapestry…” — Oregon ArtsWatch